Plantar Fasciitis

 Figure 2.
 Toe curls using a book

 2. Curl your toes around the edge of the book (see Figure 2).
-Then straighten your toes.
+Then, straighten your toes.

 Figure 3.
 Toe curls using a towel

-To do them using a towel:
+To do toe curls using a towel:

 1. Place a towel on the floor and stand on top of it.